-Baboon, Bass, Bat, Bear, Beaver, Bison, Blackbird, Boa, Boar.
+Baboon, Bass, Bat, Bear, Beaver, Bison, Blackbird, Boa, Boar, Butterfly.
 Introduce very young kids & toddlers to their ABC’s by exploring animals beginning with the letter B. Click the animal to hear its sound, and it’s name to hear it said out loud.

 More animals that start with the letter B

 Alphabetical list of animals that start with B

 A full alphabetical list of popular animals that start with the letter B for toddlers and preschool kids.

 - Blue Whale

 Which one should be the next Alphabetimal?
 Let us know on our facebook page.

 Fun facts about animals that start with the letter B for kids

 Baboons are like a group of rowdy friends that are always up to some mischief.
 They love to play, jump, and make loud noises.
 They have big, sharp teeth and pink behinds that they use to scare away predators.
 They also have a special skill for finding food.
 Baboons can open up things that we humans would have a hard time with, like nuts, seeds, and even tin cans!
 That's one talented monkey.